Close

 2.33.
 Informal disciplinary processes are those conducted by the Board or its committee and must have the following characteristics:

-•The person shall be entitled to be accompanied by another person.
+• The person shall be entitled to be accompanied by another person.

-•There shall not be public access to informal processes.
+• There shall not be public access to informal processes.

-•The person must have the right to request a formal hearing by a Tribunal.
+• The person must have the right to request a formal hearing by a Tribunal.

-•The recording of penalties on the public register must be at the Board’s discretion.
+• The recording of penalties on the public register must be at the Board’s discretion.

 Formal Disciplinary Processes

-2.33 .
+2.34.
 Formal disciplinary processes must have the following characteristics:

-•At first instance, they should be heard before a Tribunal consisting of a judicial officer, a dentist and a dental practitioner of the same profession and category as the practitioner subject to the action.
+• They should be heard before a Tribunal consisting of a judicial officer, a dentist and a dental practitioner of the same profession and category as the practitioner subject to the action.

-•Any adverse disciplinary decision of the Tribunal must be recorded on the public register.
+• Any adverse disciplinary decision of the Tribunal must be recorded on the public register.

 Power to Monitor Compliance

-2.34.
+2.35.
 The Board must have adequate powers to monitor and enforce compliance with Tribunal orders.

 Appeals

-2.35.
+2.36.
 Appeals against decisions of the Board shall be made to a Tribunal and involve a rehearing.

-2.36.
+2.37.
 Under certain circumstances, a Tribunal decision can be reviewed by a superior court of the participating jurisdiction.

 Impairment